 - It promotes healing by allowing the injured leg to relax.

-- An injured leg will feel less tired and more comfortable after being fitted with a brace.
+- An injured leg feels less tired and more comfortable after being fitted with a brace.

 - It provides mechanical cushioning against falls.

-- The reduced speed with which the leg moves allow the muscles to rest and recover.
+- The reduced speed with which the leg moves allows the muscles to rest and recover.

 Reasons Your Dog Might Need a Knee Brace

-Similar to humans, many signs and symptoms may indicate more than one injury.
+Similar to humans, many signs and symptoms may indicate multiple injuries.
 Schedule a visit to the vet if your dog exhibits symptoms like lameness, limping, swelling, or any abnormal behavior.
 Be sure to ask your veterinarian if a brace would be beneficial.

 Get a Tailored Knee Brace for Your Dog

-At Bionic Pets, we stock a selection of veterinary-approved, handmade dog braces.
-We designed our braces to provide compression and support for the dog's muscles and joints.
+At Bionic Pets, we stock a selection of veterinary-approved,handmade dog braces.
+We designed our braces to compress and support the dog's muscles and joints.
 Our company's mission is to improve the lives of animals through the research, development, and distribution of innovative medical products.

 Derrick Campana, the company's leader, got his start in the industry by designing prosthetics for people, and now he's doing the same for pets at Bionic Pets LLC.
 Derrick has been at the forefront of veterinary orthotics and prosthetics for the past two decades.
-By developing human-based solutions to mobility issues in animals, he paved the way for them to receive the same standard of care as human patients.
+By developing human-based solutions to animal mobility issues, he paved the way for them to receive the same standard of care as human patients.